alan-turing-institute/fabmogp/README.md

    <br/> `fabsim localhost mogp_ensemble:demo,sample_points=20`
 3. You can copy back any results from completed runs using:
    <br/> `fabsim localhost fetch_results`
-   <br/> The results will then be in a directory inside `(FabSim3 Home)/results`, which is most likely called `demo_localhost_16`
+   <br/> The results will then be in a directory inside `FabSim3/results` directory, which is most likely called `demo_localhost_16`
-4. You can analysis the simulation output using:
+4. You can analyse the simulation output using:
    <br/> `fabsim localhost mogp_analysis:demo,demo_localhost_16`
+   Figures are stored in `FabSim3/results/demo_localhost_16/results`